 The furnace is the heart of any home’s heating and cooling system.
-It works by burning natural gas, which you can control through an external thermostat to regulate temperature in your house as needed!
+It works by burning natural gas, which you can control through an external thermostat to regulate the temperature in your house as needed!

-A fully functional gas fired unit will last between 15-20 years with proper care (such as changing filters regularly).
+A fully functional gas-fired unit will last between 15-20 years with proper care (such as changing filters regularly).

 With an electric furnace, you no longer have to worry about running out of gas or worrying how much it will cost for your home’s heating needs.
-Instead the unit works by using electricity that is plugged into a wall outlet.
+Instead, the unit works by using electricity that is plugged into a wall outlet.
 And then distribute through blowers inside this machine while producing heat where needed most: right at our feet!
-These furnaces come with lives expectancies ranging anywhere between 20-30 years depending on usage patterns so they’re always ready when we need them most too.
+These furnaces come with life expectancies ranging anywhere between 20-30 years depending on usage patterns so they’re always ready when we need them most too.

 Oil Burning Furnace

 This may be the most important part of your oil furnace.
 The tank stores warm water that’s used to heat up rooms when they need it.
-This means less energy costs for heating!
+This means fewer energy costs for heating!
 It also helps protect against drafts by producing heated air inside those ducts you know so well – saving money on cooling bills too (not just during winter).

-You should make sure these components stay in good shape over time; otherwise all their hard work will go down with one little burst flame from an overheated burner…
+You should make sure these components stay in good shape over time; otherwise, all their hard work will go down with one little burst flame from an overheated burner…

-Furnace Maintenance, Repair and Lifespan
+Furnace Maintenance, Repair, and Lifespan

 - You may have heard that maintaining your furnace is the key to its longevity.
-Well, now you can add years onto it as well by getting annual maintenance done on time!
+Well, now you can add years onto it as well by getting an annual maintenance done on time!